guidopetri/chess-pipeline/README.md

 - More stats using python-chess `Visitors`
 - ~Use Lichess API directly (both JSON and PGN formats)?~
 - Add some of the Tableau graphs to the repo
+- Fix newsletter EloByWeekday if no games on the last day of the week